email-clm/WEM/README.md

 # WEM
 Wetland Ecosystem Model
 This is the repository for the Wetland Ecosystem Model (Tian et al., 2010; Xu et al., 2011, Ecological Modeling).
-Please contact Xiaofeng Xu for any issues relevant to this model.
+Please contact Xiaofeng Xu (xxu@mail.sdsu.edu or xuxfmail@gmail.com) for any issues relevant to this model.
 April 11, 2017

 References